p21211/p21211/README.md

 👋 Hey, it's Priyankaa! 😄 Pronouns: She/Her
-🔭 I’m currently a final year Student at IIIT Gwalior.
+- 🔭 I’m currently a final year Student at IIIT Gwalior.
-👯 I Love System Design and DSA
+- 👯 I Love System Design and DSA
-💬 Would Love to talk (Anything related to Tech)
+- 💬 Would Love to talk (Anything related to Tech)
+- 😄 Pronouns: She/Her
+- ⚡ Fact: I love Tech
-⚡ Fun fact: Using innovative technology and machine learning to address pressing issues 🌟 Count on me—I'm here for any help you need, or just a friendly chat!
+- 🌟 Count on me—I'm here for any help you need, or just a friendly chat!

-🚀 Priyankaa Sarkar 🌟

 <!---